 - Study in their own time.

 - Fund their own training.

-Why business process modelling is important
+Why business process modelling is so important.

-In these days of rapid change and fierce international competition it’s vital that an organisation’s processes help it to operate and evolve with the agility needed to survive and prosper.
+In these days of rapid change and fierce international competition, it’s vital that an organisation’s processes help it to operate and evolve with the agility needed to survive and prosper.